Kemp Family History: 1714 to Present

 Children: Eight.
 Four sons and four daughters

 Of note: The marriage of John Kemp and Susan Stonard took place by licence.
-This was an option favoured by the wealthy and by non-conformists, since it avoided the necessity of having banns publicly read in the parish church.
-The licence was purchased from the diocesan or other relevant authority, who required a sworn allegiance, accompanied by a bond, there was no legal impediment to the marriage.
-Originally John and Susanna lived in Rochford and after 1794 moved to Broomhills, a large house near Rochford, in the parish of Great Stambridge, which still survives to this day.
+This was an option favoured by the wealthy and by non-conformists since it avoided the necessity of having banns publicly read in the parish church.
+The licence was purchased from the diocesan or other relevant authority, who required a sworn allegiance accompanied by a bond; there was no legal impediment to the marriage.
+Initially, John and Susanna lived in Rochford and, after 1794, moved to Broomhills, a large house near Rochford in the parish of Great Stambridge, which still survives to this day.

 George Tawke Kemp